bsielski/pretenders-dom5/README.md

 ## Changelog
+- Version 1.10.0: Move bless effects section below all input firms.
+Add buttons for resetting all points, resetting magic points and resetting scale points.
+Copy info about nation bless bonus and favorite temperature to appropriate sections.
+Fix text color and cursor shape of the "Show all bless list" button.
 - Version 1.9.4: Upgrade node modules.
 - Version 1.9.3: Fix missing paths for: Raksharani, Sapa Inca, Ayar.
 - Version 1.9.2: Fix missing paths for: Divine Glyph, Statue of War, Statue of War, Idol of Sorcery.